UnchartedBull/OctoDash/CONTRIBUTING.md

 - NodeJS v20
 - npm 11
+- Recommended: Unix-based OS (or WSL on Windows)

 ## Setup

-To setup a local environment you need to do the following steps:
+To setup a local environment, perform the following steps:

 - Fork the repository to your GitHub account, so you can push your changes
 - Clone the repository
 - Install dependencies: `npm install`
 - Run the build `npm run build` (only required once to copy assets)

-- Start the Live Server: `npm run start` or `npm run start:big`
+## Testing

+To test locally in a dev environment, simply run `npm start`.
+The app will automatically reload when changes are made.

-- If you want to package OctoDash, so you can install it on your Raspberry Pi: `npm run pack`
+If you want to package OctoDash so you can install it on your target device, run `npm run pack`.
+This will generate `.deb` files in the `package/` folder, which you can upload to your target device for installation and testing in a production environment.

-## Languages
+## Localization

-To launch the app in development mode in a specific locale instead of the source english locale, use
+To launch the app in development mode in a specific locale instead of the source English locale, use:

 ```
-npm run start --serve="--configuration=<lang>"
+npm start --serve="--configuration=<lang>"
 ```

 For a list of available locales have a look at the `angular.json` (`projects.OctoDash.i18n.locales`) file.